 I registered my student for a course, but the decision letter came back with an acceptance for a different course.
 What happened?

 We use the online assessment to determine appropriateness of fit.
 Our goal is to place students in their first choice course, but in some cases there may be a more appropriate course for the student in the same subject area.

 I read about the online assessment course on the application.
 Can you tell me more about this?
 Is it required?

 The online assessment course is a required part of the Explore application.
-The online assessment course is designed to help applicants determine if online learning is right for them.
+The online assessment is conducted in our learning management system, Canvas, and is designed to help applicants determine if online learning is right for them.
 At the same time, the activities completed in the online assessment course give our Assessment Team some authentic work samples to review to help determine goodness of fit.

 Applicants complete an assessment in each subject area for which they are applying.
 Below is the format for each assessment:

 - English: Applicants read a short story and respond to prompts in a short essay.

 - History: Applicants read a primary source document and respond to prompts in a short essay.

 - Math: Applicants take a non-calculator, computational, timed test.
 Applicants must show their work on an answer document and submit their answer document along with the test.